Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Cross-Chain Distribution

-Evaluation of supply fragmentation and migration across blockchain networks.
-Identifies concentration risk and the evolution of multi-chain stablecoin infrastructure.
+Supply fragmentation and migration across networks.
+Concentration risk and the evolution of multi-chain infrastructure.

 Flows & Velocity

-Tracking of transfer activity and usage intensity as a proxy for economic activity.
-Turnover ratio, net issuance, and 7-day capital flows are core signals.
+Transfer activity and usage intensity as a proxy for economic function.
+Turnover, net issuance, and rolling capital flows.

 Data Sources